-The map below shows the number of smallholders reached through Syngenta Crop Protection and Seeds sales, number of farm workers trained.
+The map below shows the number of smallholders reached through Syngenta Crop Protection and Seeds sales and number of farm workers trained.
 You can select a country on the map to see the details.
 The country’s color indicates progress compared to the previous year, with dark green indicating the biggest overall percentage increase.

 The map below shows seed producing countries that have implemented the Syngenta Fair Labor program.
-Countries that were new to the program in 2017 have been indicated.
+Countries that were new to the program in 2019 have been indicated.